 Pacific Island countries' collective debt to China rose from almost zero to more than \$1.3 billion within the last decade.
-Chinese loans reportedly account for 60 percent of Tonga's total external debt and 50 percent of Vanuatu's external debt.
-Papua New Guinea has the biggest total debt to China at almost \$590 million, about a quarter of its total external debt.
-There is a strong risk that these loans have the potential to be exploited for political leverage to extract additional concessions, as in the case of Sri Lanka's Hambantota Port.
+Chinese loans reportedly account for 60 percent of Tonga's total external debt and 37 percent of Vanuatu's external public debt.
+Papua New Guinea has the biggest total debt to China at almost \$540 million, about a quarter of its total external public debt.
+These loans have the potential to be exploited for political leverage to extract additional concessions.

 While the Freely Associated States do not have the same debts to China as some of their Pacific neighbors, China's engagement is still growing.
-In the Federated States of Micronesia, China has provided \$724 million between 2011 and 2016.
-In Palau, Chinese tourists and investment in the tourism sector dominates the market making Palau's economy, which is highly dependent on tourism, susceptible to changes in China's policies.
-In FY2015 Palau's tourism economy boomed, and GDP grew by 9.3 percent.
-In FY2017 the economy contracted by 4.7 percent reflecting a global drop in visitors from 146,629 to 122,050, a 17 percent reduction.
+In the Federated States of Micronesia, China committed to provide \$75 million in foreign assistance (ODA) between 2011 and 2016; only \$24 million of this commitment has been reportedly spent.
+In Palau, Chinese tourists and Chinese investment in the tourism sector dominate the market making Palau's tourism-dependent economy vulnerable to changes in China's policies.
+From 2012 to 2015, Palau's tourism economy boomed, and GDP grew rapidly resulting from a large influx in Chinese tourists.
+Subsequently, in 2015, China began to more strictly enforce Palau's lack of an "approved destination status" and arrivals from China dropped as a share of overall tourist numbers.
+In 2017 the economy contracted by 4.7 percent.